 Kids rooms and playrooms can get chaotic quickly, so it’s a good idea to keep on top of toy clutter.
 “Encourage your kids to put away their toys at night to stop mess from building up,” Edie says.
 “The best way to do this is with baskets where they can easily pile them in.”
 For ideal organization, label the bins by toy type, such as Legos or dolls.
 If your kids can’t yet read, add a picture of the toy under the words.
 Toy chests should be cleaned with a disinfectant at least twice a month, as they can be a breeding ground for germs.
 Here are the effortless things clutter-free people do every day.

 They keep the stainless spotless

 Most homes have some stainless steel appliances, whether in the kitchen, bathroom, or laundry room.
 Often, these areas get splashed with water or marked with finger and hand prints that make the surfaces look dirty.
 “To keep mine looking brand new, I wipe all my stainless-steel surfaces and appliances daily with an oil based cleaner,” Edie says.
 “The oil will protect from water marks and repel antithetical substances, meaning that when it comes to deep-cleaning my home, my appliances need minimal attention.”
-These cleaning and organizing tricks can help you polish like a pro.
+Here’s how to clean a refrigerator (and keep it clean).

 They wipe down the bathroom sink